-Japanese Language & Culture Competition for High School Students
+Japanese Language & Culture Team Competition for High School Students

 What is the Japan Bowl®?

-The Japan Bowl® of Southern California will be modeled on the National Japan Bowl®.
-Given that one-third, or approximately 15,000, of all high school students studying Japanese in the U.S. live and go to school in Southern California, Japan Bowl® of Southern California promises to be one of the most important regional contests of its kind.
+The Japan Bowl® of California will be modeled on the National Japan Bowl®.
+Given that one-half of all high school students studying Japanese in the U.S. live and go to school in Southern California, Japan Bowl® of California promises to be one of the most important regional contests of its kind.

-At the conclusion of the Japan Bowl® of Southern California competition, the winning Level 3 and 4 teams will be declared Southern California Champions, and the advanced-level Champions will be awarded a trip to compete in the National Japan Bowl® on April 11-12, 2013.
+At the conclusion of the Japan Bowl® of California competition, the winning Level 2, 3 and 4 teams will be declared California Champions!

-This Study Guide describes the format, content, and rules of the Japan Bowl® of Southern California competition.
+This Study Guide describes the format, content, and rules of the Japan Bowl® of California competition.
 It also describes who is eligible to compete.
-The Study Guide’s purpose is to help students and teachers form teams and prepare for the 2013 competition.
+The Study Guide’s purpose is to help students and teachers form teams and prepare for the 2020 competition.

 Download the 2022 Japan Bowl®of California Competition Guide (PDF) - Coming Soon!